eclevela-1234/Covid-19-in-Europe/README.md

 * Surely factors such as health care access, cost of living, and overall quality of life would imact COVID cases or deaths, right?
 They did not.
 ### Geo-political Regions
 * We separarted Europe into four geo-political regions: Northern, Southern, Eastern, and Western.
-* This analysis showed that Northern Europe indeed had less COVID cases and deaths (even with Sweden as an outlier) than the rest of Europe.
+* This analysis showed that Northern Europe indeed had less COVID cases and deaths (even with Sweden as an outlier) than other areas of Europe.

+## Conclusions/Further Research
+* There are differences betweeen countries regarding COVID cases and deaths - the challenge is finding the right level of analysis.
+* While income